jaredly/j3/Roadmap.md

 - [x] click to select
 - [x] basic atom edit
 - [ ] basic space to next atom add tx
+- [ ] BUG putting a '-' in the middle of a number chops things to pieces